bruce1977/MongoSync/readme.md

 - -restore or -r

-This flag used for restore mode, default is backup mode
+This flag used for restore mode, default is backup mode without this flag

 JSON format
 ``` javascript